BLLORET/Gamebox2019/README.md

 This process will reverse the 2 two cells.
 You must continue this mechanism until that you obtain the dog.
 But be fast. you lose after 60 seconds if you don't obtain the dog.

-When the game has finished, you can find your score at the bottom of the scream.
+When the game has finished, you can find your score at the bottom of the screen.